canjs/canjs/guides/setup.md

 When building a CanJS app, because our application will be built using components, we use a component-based folder structure.
-This structure makes it easier to both manage the contents of the component---and port the component, should you want to use it in another application.
+This structure makes it easier to both manage the contents of the component&mdash;and port the component, should you want to use it in another application.

 Off of a root folder called `PlaceMyOrder`, create the following subfolders: